Naveen281995/ValueAdjuster/README.md

 Auto Value Adjuster

-This component helps to auto adjust(add/sub) the given number value.
+This component helps to adjust(add/sub) the given number value by button clicks.
 Add/Sub operator value can be adjusted in component properties.

 • If you want to use the control without any customization, then just import the zip file using below path.